 You may be eligible for a home safety assessment if a doctor orders one due to a recent hospitalization.
 Also, those with home health care could be eligible for evaluation.
 Some non-profits provide home safety assessments for fall prevention.

 The National Aging Council can help with eligibility for a home safety assessment.
 Then, a physical or occupational therapist can do the evaluation.
-The assessment falls under Part B; a Medigap plan can help cover the costs you'd otherwise pay.
+The assessment falls under Medicare Part B; a Medicare Supplement plan can help cover the costs you'd otherwise pay.

 Give us a call at the number above.
-If you don't have time to call, fill out an online rate form, and see supplemental Medicare options available in your area now.
+If you don't have time to call, fill out an online rate form, and see supplemental Medicare options available in your area.

 Enter ZIP Code